Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Results

 \subsubsection{Understanding licenses}

-\rev{In interviews, we sought to clarify how developers acquired an understanding of software licenses.} \iresp{3}, who had indicated that they had received informal training \rev{(see \Cref{tab:training})}, described a ``bootcamp'' for licensing consisting of ``three sessions of 45 minutes.''
-Some interviewees described how they had gained an understanding of common licenses over the years, such as \iresp{5}, who noted, ``I generally know that if it's MIT or Apache, I'm good to go... and those are the ones that I encounter most regularly.'' \iresp{6} had a similar familiarity with their most-used licenses but acknowledged that this did not extend to licenses they had less experience with: ``I'm familiar with... the [Creative Commons] sharealike, the MIT license...
+\rev{In interviews, we sought to clarify how developers acquired an understanding of software licenses.} \iresp{3}, who had indicated that they had received informal license training \rev{(see \Cref{sec:demographics})}, described a ``bootcamp'' for licensing consisting of ``three sessions of 45 minutes.''
+Some interviewees described how they had gained an understanding of common licenses over the years, such as \iresp{5}, who noted, ``I generally know that if it's MIT or Apache, I'm good to go ... and those are the ones that I encounter most regularly.'' \iresp{6} had a similar familiarity with their most-used licenses but acknowledged that this did not extend to licenses they had less experience with: ``I'm familiar with ... the [Creative Commons] sharealike, the MIT license....
 But I wouldn't say that I'm comfortable knowing what all the most common ones mean.
-I know the ones that I know because they are the ones that I use.''
+I know the ones that I know because they are the ones that I use.'' \rev{However, such an approach warrants a warning: as we have identified in our previous work~\cite{wintersgill2024law}, developers sometimes believe themselves to acquire a ``feel'' for licenses in this way despite misunderstanding their terms in some capacity, resulting in a false sense of confidence that can be a source of conflict with legal experts.} \looseness=-1

 Interviews also revealed how developers learned about unfamiliar licenses encountered during development.
 For example, \iresp{7} described ``[searching] mainly on the web, and looking at other cases.
-And also the basic Wikipedia....
-[I once used] ChatGPT... [for] interpreting the rules that are written [and] making sure that I understood well.''
+And also the basic Wikipedia$\dots$.
+[I once used] ChatGPT$\dots$ [for] interpreting the rules that are written [and] making sure that I understood well.''
 Developers may also look for key terms in software licenses that pertain to them, as explained by \iresp{5}: ``Mostly what I'm looking for is, what are the restrictions on how to use it, and then, what are the particular attribution requirements or restrictions for it.''
 The terms of interest can vary depending on the use case or organizational policies, such as in the case of \iresp{4}, who noted that ``as far as [my organization] goes, there is a strict policy for patent licensing and getting licenses for IP strategy.''

-\finding{Developers report best understanding licenses they use most frequently, but may search online or use resources to understand other licenses, paying attention to terms that they believe most affect them.}
+\finding{Developers report acquiring an understanding of licenses they encounter primarily through experience, despite the risk of misunderstanding them.
+To comprehend unfamiliar licenses, they often turn to online resources, including Generative AI tools and web search.}